Sindhurakolli/DMDD_portfolio/another-page.md

 ```

 The next step to get the data of the images is to loop all the images in a folder and grab the image properties to store it to .CSV
 One main constraint is the way how the images are stored in the csv.
-Initially the idea was save the image path in the database which dose not complete the requirement of creating an image database.
+Initially the idea was to save the image path in the database which dose not complete the requirement of creating an image database.
 To overcome this, the images are stored in BLOB (Binary Large objects).
 BLOB is a collection of binary data which is generally of an image or an audio file wchich is stored as a single entity in a database system.

 ```python